Spacerat/JoeBot2/readme.md

 11. The bot should now run nicely!

 (note, the bot only works on Windows for some reason!
 I can't figure out why.)

+## Credit

+This bot was a fork of https://github.com/Katharine/KathBot3 by Katharine Berry.
+I adapted it for Skype and then built and maintined a suite of modifications and new modules.